 While a lot is being discussed world over, about the repercussions of Covid-19, the pandemic declared by the World Health Organization, with regard to global economic breakdown, income losses, recession, lay-offs etc., businesses are also worried about their running cost, consequences of termination of their existing agreements of services, lease, rent etc. Rent relief is one such aspect, which all the tenants are looking forward to, so that their business does not sink and can sail though this present global financial crisis.
 Therefore, the common anxiety among all the landlords and tenants is the invocation of ‘Force Majeure’ clause in the lease deeds.

 Therefore, some legal issues which have cropped up in this situation are ‘Whether the tenants can take the shield of ‘Force Majeure’ clause in their lease deeds/agreements to get rent relaxation’?
 ‘In case the ‘Force Majeure’ clause in not there in the deed, whether the ‘Rule of Frustration’ provided under Section 56 of the Indian Contact Act (ICA) will apply’?
-Read full story here.
+Click here to Read more

 - Data Privacy Protection amidst COVID-19- Recent updates for the Employment Sector